Anti-spam legislation

 EU

-The EU body that addresses spam is The Contact Network of Spam Enforcement Authorities (CNSA).
+The General Data Protection Regulation (GDPR) governs the processing of personal data across the EU.
+The EU body facilitating cooperation between spam enforcement agencies is the Contact Network of Spam Enforcement Authorities (CNSA).

 UK